+Florida Medical Clinic is dedicated to long-term pain relief through joint replacement procedures.
 While most joint replacement surgeries are successful, a revision may be necessary if the original implant wears down over time or becomes infected.
-A decrease in function or stability can be significantly detrimental to a person’s day-to-day life, and prompt treatment is advised if a joint replacement begins to fail.
+A decrease in function or stability can be detrimental to your day-to-day life, and prompt treatment is advised if a joint replacement begins to fail.

-- The patient fractures a bone or injures the soft tissues that support the joint
+The patient injures the bone or soft tissues that support the joint

-At Florida Medical Clinic, our Department of Orthopedic Surgery is here to help every patient achieve their highest quality of life by performing advanced procedures such as revisionary surgeries for failed knee, hip, elbow, wrist, ankle, and shoulder replacements.
-We have today’s latest diagnostic capabilities on site, allowing us to evaluate each patient’s unique situation and determine the best approach to treating a worn-down or failed implant.
-Furthermore, we use the latest advances in joint replacement surgery, such as custom implants and minimally invasive techniques, to help ensure that each revision is well-designed for long-term success.
-In-house physical therapy is also provided to help patients improve their day-to-day function following an orthopedic procedure.
+Our Department of Orthopaedics, Sports Medicine & Spine is here to help you achieve the highest quality of life by performing advanced procedures such as revisionary surgeries for failed knee, hip, elbow, wrist, ankle, and shoulder replacements.
+Utilizing the latest diagnostic capabilities available, we are able to evaluate your unique situation and determine the best approach to treating a worn-down or failed implant.
+Furthermore, we use the latest advances in joint replacement surgery, such as custom implants and minimally invasive techniques, to help ensure that each revision is designed for long-term success.
+In-house physical therapy is also provided to help you improve your day-to-day function following an orthopaedic procedure.

-To consult with one of our experienced orthopedic surgeons regarding a revision joint replacement, contact Florida Medical Clinic today.
+To consult with one of our experienced orthopaedic surgeons regarding a revision joint replacement, contact Florida Medical Clinic today.